-Parametric has entered into revenue sharing and mutual solicitation agreements with certain affiliates, including EVD, EVM and EVMI, with regard to certain investment products or services that are jointly marketed and promoted.
-It is likely that Parametric will enter into similar agreements with Morgan Stanley affiliates in the future.
-Under such agreements, Parametric receives from or pays to the affiliate a portion of the advisory fee received.
+Parametric has entered into revenue sharing and mutual solicitation agreements with certain affiliates, with regard to certain investment products or services that are jointly marketed and promoted.
+Under such agreements, in certain circumstances, Parametric receives from or pays to the affiliate a portion of the advisory fee received.
 Clients do not pay higher advisory fees to compensate for any payments made pursuant to these agreements.
 Parametric has written arrangements with sales personnel that detail incentive-based compensation to be paid in connection with the sale of Parametric's investment products and services.
-Certain Parametric employees are also registered representatives of EVD and receive compensation for promoting Eaton Vance sponsored funds and strategies.
+Certain Parametric employees are eligible to receive compensation from affiliates for promoting affiliate sponsored funds and strategies.